GenomeImagingCentre/GIC-Track/ReadMe.md

 3. Once finished, run the “Requirements.bat” attached to install the required Python libraries.

 # Requirement
-This dashboard requires MATLAB with Statictics and Curve Fitting toolbox installed.
+This dashboard requires MATLAB with Statistics and Curve Fitting toolbox installed.

 # Dashboard Usage
 1. More than one file (.tif for pre-processed files, .mat for post-processed files) could be uploaded at the same time from the "Upload" tab using the respective buttons.